Skip to main content

 While any food could possibly cause an allergy, certain foods are much more likely to do so.
 In children, the foods that most commonly cause allergic reactions are:

 Food allergy is different from food intolerance.
 In food intolerance, there is a physical reaction to a food, but that reaction isn't allergic.
 Lactose intolerance is a common example.
-People who suffer from this have trouble digesting one of the sugars in milk and can have stomachaches or diarrhea when they drink milk or eat dairy products.
+People who suffer from this have trouble digesting one of the sugars in milk, and can have stomachaches or diarrhea when they drink milk or eat dairy products.

-Another form of allergy is called the oral allergy syndrome.
+Another form of allergy is called oral allergy syndrome.
 People who have this get itching of the lips, mouth, and throat (and sometimes swollen lips) after eating certain fruits or vegetables.
 This is rarely dangerous.

 Food allergies are becoming more common, especially among children.
 While the exact cause of food allergy is unknown, it does tend to run in families.